 African Antitrust Team

-You may reach the AAT editors at email@example.com
+You may reach us at email@example.com

-There are several contributing authors, listed below.
+There are several contributing authors, listed in each of the articles.

 Contributors and Guest Authors

 Disclaimer & Legal Notice: All posts on this site are the authors’ exclusive content and do not reflect their law firms’ or clients’ opinions, views or position.
 None of the posts or comments on this site are to be construed as legal advice.
 All liability is expressly disclaimed.
 The authors’ views are designed, as is commonly the case in legal academic discourse, to enhance interested parties’ knowledge and provoke debate in the area of African competition & antitrust law.